neednotapply/screenshot-stealer/readme.md

 2. **Install the requirements**
    ```
-   pip install -r requirements.txt
+   pip install matrix-nio aiohttp selenium webdriver-manager
    ```

 3. **Configuration**
-   Edit the `config.json` to include your Matrix webhook for demonstration purposes.
+   Edit the config.json file, replace @your_bot_username:matrix.org with your Matrix bot's username, replace your_bot_password with your Matrix bot's password and adjust the homeserver_url appropriately if the bot will not belong to the default https://matrix.org federation. (for demonstration purposes)

 4. **Run the script**
    ```